shra012/DATA-236-Projects/hw5/agentic/README.md

 ## Troubleshooting

-### OpenAI Streaming Errors
+### Gemini API Errors
-- Ensure `gpt-4o-mini` is used (supports streaming without verification)
+- Verify `GEMINI_API_KEY` is set and has access to the requested model
-- Check API key permissions
+- Confirm `GEMINI_MODEL` matches an available Gemini Generative Language model

 ### Database Connection Issues
 - Verify MySQL is running